-4. Ice Maker - don't need it.
-Ice is available almost everywhere.
+4. Ice Maker - don't need it, but would be nice.

 5. Water Maker - unless you plan to cruise deep into the Caribbean, not needed.

-Note: Lack of water turns back as many boats in the Caribbean than lack of fuel.
+Note: Lack of water turns back as many sailboats in the Caribbean as lack of fuel turns back powerboats.

 6. Trash Compactor - not needed.
 Takes up needed space.

 7. Satellite Phone - not needed.
 Cellphones now pick up a signal almost all around the Loop.
 Seldom will you be as much as an hour without

 8. Satellite TV - not needed.
 With a digital flat screen TV and Air digital antenna, you can pick up all the network TV stations all around the Loop.

 Only in the Keys will you have a problem.
 Plus, it's free.

 9. Satellite Internet - not needed.
 Cellphone and WiFi service is available most everywhere these days.
 While you won't have it when cruising in the